Breast Milk Donation Program

 "Donating breast milk is like donating blood.
 It saves lives," said Mary O'Connor, manager of Childbirth Education & Lactation Services at Sarasota Memorial.
 "For premature babies, especially the ones less than 3 pounds, breast milk is not only easier to digest, it builds their immune system, lowers their risk of life-threatening infections, and improves their developmental outcomes."

-Approved donors can drop off their breast milk at Sarasota Memorial’s Milk Depot in HealthConnection, conveniently located on the hospital’s first floor, or simply drive up to SMH's main entrance and let a Valet Services team member know you are dropping off a milk donation; a HealthConnection team member will meet you at your car to pick up the milk.
-Our staff will ensure that it is safely stored and transported to the Mother’s Milk Bank of Florida in Orlando, a non-profit that distributes the milk to fragile, sick, and premature babies in NICUs across the state.
+Approved donors can drop off their breast milk at either hospital in HealthConnection, conveniently located on the first floor, or simply drive up to the main entrance and let a Valet Services team member know you are dropping off a milk donation; a HealthConnection team member will meet you at your car to pick up the milk.
+Our staff will ensure that it is safely stored and transported to the Mother's Milk Bank of Florida in Orlando, a non-profit that distributes the milk to fragile, sick, and premature babies in NICUs across the state.

 Mother's Milk Bank of Florida in Orlando screens breast milk donors using a voluntary process similar to screening blood donors.
 The Milk Bank also analyzes donated milk for calorie and protein content, then pasteurizes it to kill any viruses or bacteria, and tests it for contaminates before deep-freezing and distributing it to hospitalized babies in need.

 Just 3 ounces of donated breast milk can make nine meals or more for a preemie baby.
-In 2020, women donated 13,742 ounces of breastmilk through Sarasota Memorial, bringing the total donated since the SMH Milk Depot's inception to more than 47,000 ounces.
+In 2021, women donated nearly 12,000 ounces of breastmilk through Sarasota Memorial, bringing the total donated since the SMH Milk Depot's inception to more than 57,985 ounces.

 There is no cost or compensation to the milk donors, who spend countless hours pumping breast milk in order to donate to the Milk Bank of Florida.
 The bank covers program costs by selling the donated milk to hospitals statewide, including Sarasota Memorial.